-No, a Kentucky bill of sale is not required to register a vehicle.
+No. A Kentucky bill of sale is not required to register a vehicle.
 However, it can be used as proof of purchase.
 The vehicle registration process takes place at the County Clerk's Office.
-According to the Kentucky Transportation Cabinet website, you need to provide photo ID, current proof of insurance (must be an original and issued within the last 45 days), the current title, and money for the fees and taxes.
+According to the Kentucky Transportation Cabinet website, you need to provide a photo ID, current proof of insurance (must be an original and issued within the last 45 days), the current Kentucky certificate of title, and money for the fees and taxes.
 If you're registering a vehicle from out of state, you should also bring your most current registration receipt.

 For first time registrants and out of state registrants, you'll need your photo ID, a completed Motor Boat Transaction Record Application for Title / Registration (Form TC96-184), and proof of name change (if your name on the title is different from the one on your ID).